whoisdsmith/VAULTSIDIAN/home-mthrfckr/Terminal/Learning-The-Shell/Learning-The-Shell-Lesson-7-Io-Redirection.md

+# Learning-The-Shell-Lesson-7-Io-Redirection

-In this lesson, we will explore a powerful feature used by command line programs called _input/output redirection_.
+In this lesson, we will explore a powerful feature used by command line programs called *input/output redirection*.
 As we have seen, many commands such as `ls` print their output on the display.
 This does not have to be the case, however.
-By using some special notations we can _redirect_ the output of many commands to files, devices, and even to the input of other commands.
+By using some special notations we can *redirect* the output of many commands to files, devices, and even to the input of other commands.

 ## Standard Output

-Most command line programs that display their results do so by sending their results to a facility called _standard output_.
+Most command line programs that display their results do so by sending their results to a facility called *standard output*.
 By default, standard output directs its contents to the display.
 To redirect standard output to a file, the ">" character is used like this:

 \[me@linuxbox me\]$ `ls > file_list.txt`

 In this example, the `ls` command is executed and the results are written in a file named `file_list.txt`.
 Since the output of `ls` was redirected to the file, no results appear on the display.

 Each time the command above is repeated, `file_list.txt` is overwritten from the beginning with the output of the command `ls`.
-To have the new results _appended_ to the file instead, we use ">>" like this:
+To have the new results *appended* to the file instead, we use ">>" like this:

 \[me@linuxbox me\]$`ls >> file_list.txt`